What is domestic abuse?

 Woman looking out of window

-There are many myths around domestic abuse and its causes.
-Help us challenge some of the most widely-believed and deep-rooted misconceptions.
+There are many myths about domestic abuse and its causes.
+Help us challenge some of the most widely believed and deep-rooted misconceptions.

-When thinking about the consequences of domestic abuse, it is important to consider the impact (mental, emotional, physical, social and financial) on the individual survivor and her family and children.
+When thinking about the consequences of domestic abuse, it is important to consider the impact on the individual survivor and her family and children.

 Women walking